mpbron/allib-chao-experiments/README.md

 You need a system with the following specifications:

 - A Linux system (e.g., Ubuntu 22.04 LTS).
-Other systems may work, however, this is not tested.
+Other systems may work;
+  however, this has not been tested.
 If you are on Windows, consider using WSL2 with a Ubuntu 22.04 installation.

 - Python 3.8 or higher, we performed our experiments on Python 3.10.

 - Install the Python requirements found in `requirements.txt` in a *virtual environment*.
 You can create one with the following command:
   `python3 -m venv .venv`.
-It may be that you have to use `python` instead of `python3` or have to install some packages on your system.
-  If you use Ubuntu, this will be indicated by your system.
-When you have activated your virtual environment, you can install the requirements by executing `pip install -r requirements.txt`.
+You may have to use `python` instead of `python3` or install some packages on your system.
+If you use Ubuntu, your system will indicate this.
+After activating your virtual environment, you can install the requirements by executing `pip install -r requirements.txt`.

 - R 3.6 or higher with the following packages